 Hardening your Home

 Embers from a wildfire can destroy homes up to a mile away.
 By "Hardening" your home, you can help make your home more fire resistant.
 This process is done by using ember resistant building materials.
+Watch this IBHS test of a structure's resistance to an ember storm.

 Here are some things you can do to harden your home and make it more fire resistant.